-FAWCO and The FAWCO Foundation announced a four-year program to bring a critical global issue to the attention of FAWCO Clubs, their members and to the world.
-The FAWCO Target Program chosen was water and the project was the Tabitha Project in Cambodia. $162,000 was raised when the project ended early 2013.
+FAWCO and The FAWCO Foundation jointly administer a multi-year program that brings a critical global issue to the attention of FAWCO clubs, their members and to the world.
+The FAWCO Target Program has previously focused on the areas of health and the environment.

-The New Target Project with the focus on Womens Rights was chosen at the FAWCO Interim Conference in Brussels, Belgium.
-FAWCO announced Free The Girls as the chosen beneficiary organization of the FAWCO Target Program: Human Rights for Women.
+The current Target Project, with the focus on human rights, was chosen at the FAWCO Interim Conference in Brussels, Belgium.
+FAWCO member clubs voted to select Free The Girls as the beneficiary organization of the FAWCO Target Program.